AY2425S2-CS2103-F10-3/tp/docs/DeveloperGuide.md

       Use case ends

-* 2b.
-The lesson list is empty.

-    * 3a1.
-TuitionBook shows an error message.

-      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.